 In recent years, the vocal group has gotten its due as elder statesmen of both country and gospel music.
 In 2011, Little Jimmy Dickens introduced them as members of the Grand Ole Opry.
-Four years later, Kenny Rogers presented the group its Country Music Hall of Fame medallions.
+Four years later, Kenny Rogers presented the group it's Country Music Hall of Fame medallions.
 Consistent touring across the United States and beyond and a string of solid gospel albums culminated with 2018 album titled 17th Avenue Revival, produced by Dave Cobb.

 10. "American Made"

 9. "Trying to Love Two Women"

 Remember that South Park episode that jokes about Christian rock songs replacing "baby" or 'darling" with religious buzzwords?
 Well, this one is a few lyrical changes from sounding at home in God's house.

 8. "Come On In"